CERTIFIED ORGANIC COTTON

 The truth is, conventional cotton is one of the thirstiest crops in the world taking around 2,720 litres of water to produce just one t-shirt - the same amount as the average person would drink in three years.

 Kala cotton is indigenous to Kachchh in Gujarat, India.
-The cotton is organic, as the farmers do not use any pesticides and synthetic fertilizers.
+The cotton is organic, as the farmers do not use any pesticides and synthetic fertilisers.
 It is a purely rain-fed crop that has a high tolerance for both disease and pests.
 It is resilient and resurgent in the face of difficult land conditions.

 Khamir, a not for profit organisation started experimenting with cotton and today the Kala Cotton Initiative encourages sustainable cotton textile production in harmony with local ecology.